itsnd64/IOE-Cheat/README.md

 6.open a supported ioe game and start the game
 7.find "startgame" and click on it
 8.click Payload then view source
-9.triple click the text you see and paste it on
+9.triple click the text you see and paste it on the cmd window 10.wait for the result and that it!